What Factors Affect My Specialized Freight Quote?

 If you are like most people who are interested in receiving a shipping quote for a specific item, you know how frustrating it can be to receive wildly different quotes for different loads, or even for the same item from different companies.
 Often, it can seem as if the quotes that you are receiving come out of thin air, with no rhyme or reason to their calculation.
 However, there exists a set of key factors that will influence your specialized freight quote, and it is important to know what those factors are before you reach out to various companies for quotes.

-Why Have Rates Changed Even As Gas Prices Go Down?
+Freight Quote, Why Have Rates Changed Even As Gas Prices Go Up?

 Many customers wonder why shipping costs have seemed to increase over the past decade, even as the cost of fuel continues to go down.
 One of the primary reasons for this increase in cost is the introduction of new federal rules which regulate how many hours a day a driver is allowed to drive.
 A reduction in working hours per day inevitably leads to longer delivery times and increased costs.

 There are two key factors that influence the rate of shipping a particular set of items: the weight and density of an item.
 A heavier item costs more money overall to ship because it uses more gas per mile to ship the item.
 In addition, dense items tend to cost less per square pound because they take up less space on the truck, allowing the shipping company to also ship several other items in the same truck container.
 For instance, a four-foot by four-foot box of pillows and metal beams has the same opportunity cost for a trucking company.